What is Writing Career?

 Average Wage by Jobs after Writing Program

-The average annual wage of Postsecondary Teachers, All Other career is $92,200 and, for English Language and Literature Teachers, Postsecondary, the average annual income is $82,680.
+The average annual wage of Postsecondary Teachers, All Other career is $91,760 and, for Writers and Authors, the average annual income is $91,560.

 Job TitleHourly WageAnnual Wage